enasequence/webin-cli-validator/README.md

 ### Manifest

 A manifest provides all the meta and file information required to validate a submission.
 The manifest fields are specific to each context and the webin-cli-validator contains a specific manifest object for each of the contexts.
-The manifest objects are created by the Webin-CLI from the submitter provided manifest files.
+A *Manifest* object is created by the Webin-CLI from the submitter provided manifest files.

 An extract of a genome context manifest file:
 ```